AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated the OpNav examples script to set a black sky background in the Vizard camera images
 - added a new Python method ``isSubscribedTo()`` to query if the input and output messages between two modules are connected
+- updated :ref:`gravityEffector` documentation to properly pull in the RST documentation and link to the PDF describing the gravity models

 Version 2.0.4
 -------------